Fotlex/Fotlex/README.md

 ### Python developer from Russia 🇷🇺

-My name is Pavel Mazikin and I'm from Russian Federation, living in Vladivostok.
+My name is Alexandr Simankov and I'm from Russian Federation, living in Vladivostok.

 </div>